Dreamland (Coney Island, 1904): 1908 to 1911

 Coney Island had reached its peak popularity by the late 1900s, when millions of people visited the neighborhood every year.
-In spite of its many amusements, Dreamland struggled to compete with Luna Park, which was better managed.
+Despite its many amusements, Dreamland struggled to compete with the better-managed Luna Park.
 As such, for the 1908 season, the park's management decided to offer free admission during weekdays; although the free-admission policy did not extend to individual rides, the policy still attracted visitors.
 The park opened for the season on May 23, 1908, and operated until September 20.
 For this season, Ellis added an auditorium with more than one thousand seats, and the park also added shows such as Freak Street, the Moroccan Jugglers, and an Old Virginia show.
 Following the 1908 season, Dreamland hired Wells Hawks of the New York Hippodrome to lead the publicity bureau, and they hired Gumpertz as the general manager.

 Prior to the 1909 season, four thousand workmen completely revamped the park's attractions.
 The ballroom was expanded to accommodate 1,500 couples.
 Other additions included a wisteria garden on the site of the former hippodrome track, a circus ring near the tower, a scenic railway roller coaster, a Deep Sea Divers attraction, and a village of Filipinos.
 The park's operators said "everything at Dreamland will be new but the ocean".
 The park's sixth season began on May 15, 1909, and ended on September 19.
-That year, New York City mayor George B. McClellan Jr. attempted to prevent the park from staging live shows on Sundays, citing the city's blue laws, although Reynolds strongly opposed the laws.
-Dreamland had previously held a license permitting it to present shows seven days a week, but, when the license was renewed in June 1909, the shows were allowed only six days a week.
+That year, New York City mayor George B. McClellan Jr. attempted to prevent the park from staging live shows on Sundays, citing the city's blue laws, although Reynolds strongly opposed the legislation.
+Dreamland had previously held a license permitting it to present shows seven days a week.
+When the license was renewed in June 1909, the shows were allowed only six days a week.
 Gumpertz said the city government took issue with Dreamland's circus, which was free of charge.
 City officials also objected to the Filipino villagers' attire, which exposed their legs.